 Contracting parties are generally not fiduciaries. (citation omitted).
-Thus, due diligence requires that each protect its own interests. (citation omitted)....
-Due diligence may include asking a contract partner for information needed to verify contractual performance. (citation omitted).
+Thus, due diligence requires that each protect its own interests. (citation Due diligence may omitted).... include asking a contract partner for information needed to verify contractual performance. (citation omitted).
 If a contracting party responds to such a request with false information, accrual may be delayed for fraudulent concealment. (citation omitted).
-But failing to even ask for such information is not due diligence. (citation omitted).
+But failing to even ask for such information is not due diligence.

+(citation omitted).
 Safety Lights argues that it acted diligently by obtaining a certificate of insurance listing it as an additional insured.
 But the certificate warned that it conferred no rights and was limited by the underlying policy.
 Safety Lights argues, with some force, that there is little use for certificates of insurance if contracting parties must verify them by reviewing the full policy.
-But the purpose of such certificates is more general, "acknowledging that an insurance policy has been written, and setting forth in general terms what the policy covers".
-BLACK'S LAW DICTIONARY 240 (8th ed.
+But the purpose of such certificates is more general, "acknowledging that an insurance policy has been written, and setting forth in general terms what the covers".
+Black's policy Law Dictionary 240 (8th ed.
 2004).
-Given the numerous limitations and exclusions that often encumber such policies, those who take such certificates at face value do so at their own risk.
+Given numerous limitations exclusions that often encumber such policies. those who take certificates at face value do so at their own risk.
 Moreover, in this case Safety Lights learned of the breach within a few months after it occurred.
 While the facts of this specific case do not govern the categorical inquiry, they are not atypical.
-Additional-insured status under a general liability policy generally provides coverage for personal injury and property damage claims, most of which must be brought within two years of injury. (citation omitted).
+Additionalinsured status under a general liability policy generally provides coverage for personal injury and property damage claims, most of which must be brought within two years of injury. (citation omitted).
 Accordingly, unless no claims are filed for a long time, breach will generally be discovered within four years....
 Some contract breaches may be inherently undiscoverable and objectively verifiable.
-But those cases should be rare, as diligent contract parties should generally discover any breach during the relatively long four-year limitations period provided for such claims.
+But those cases should be rare, as diligent contract parties should generally discover any breach during relatively long four-year limitations period provided for such claims.